-As if the list isn’t absurdly long enough already – full of mostly cookies, breakfast ideas, and a slew of Thanksgiving recipes that I’ll probably never get to considering the big day is now just over one week away.
+As if the list isn’t absurdly long enough already – full of mostly cookies, breakfast ideas, and a slew of Thanksgiving recipes that I’ll probably never get to, considering the big day is now just over one week away.

-Kyle brought a piece home from the – ummm – gas station deli the other night for – double ummm – dessert and since it uncannily resembled my favorite New York crumb cake, I got a major itch to bake a one…which then morphed beautifully into these pumpkin sour cream crumb bars.
+Kyle brought a piece home from the – ummm – gas station deli the other night for – double ummm – dessert the other night and since it uncannily resembled my favorite New York crumb cake, I got a major itch to bake a crumb cake.

-And one said dessert, whose voluptuous crumbs (yup I went there) is drizzled with a sugary glaze before serving, is an even better thing.
+And one said dessert, whose voluptuous crumbs (yup I went there) is drizzled with a sugary glaze before serving, is an even better thing!

 It’s a dessert that Kyle jumped all over when he came home from his 21st 10+ hour work day in a row on Sunday.
-Hard work rewarded yet again.
+Hard work rewarded yet again!